sup / board size

 Inflatable or hard board?

-Inflatable iSUPs are more portable, easier to store, and absorb impacts better — ideal for most recreational users and beginners.
+Inflatable iSUPs are more portable, easier to store, and absorb impacts better, making them ideal for most recreational users and beginners.
 Hard boards offer better glide and stiffness for performance paddling.
 The same volume and size guidelines apply to both types.
 Modern high-quality iSUPs are nearly as stiff as hard boards at 15+ PSI.

 Why does style affect board length?

-Touring and racing boards are longer (12'–14') because length increases glide and efficiency over distance — each stroke moves you further with less energy.
-Surf boards are shorter (8'–9'6") for wave maneuverability — you need to pivot quickly on a wave.
+Touring and racing boards are longer (12'–14') because length increases glide and efficiency over distance; each stroke moves you further with less energy.
+Surf boards are shorter (8'–9'6") for wave maneuverability, as you need to pivot quickly on a wave.
 Yoga boards prioritise platform area over speed.

 How does skill level change the recommendation?

-Beginners need more volume and width for stability — the board does the balancing work.
+Beginners need more volume and width for stability; the board does the balancing work.
 As skills develop, paddlers move to lower-volume, narrower boards that are faster and more responsive.
 Going too small too early causes constant falls and frustration.
-Going too large only limits top performance — it is always the safer error.
+Going too large only limits top performance, so it is always the safer error.